2020: the year of the hybrid

 Maintain existing functionality

 For many companies, stripping out modifications that they rely heavily on to support business performance simply isn’t an option.
 Yet it’s a necessary element of a pure cloud migration.
 For those entrenched in large scale transformation, the timing may well be appropriate to make this move.
 However, for many, this is simply too big and risky a leap to take.
-Opting for a hybrid cloud model means maintaining existing systems and maximising continuity, while taking advantage of powerful new applications, world-class security and virtually unlimited extensibility
+Opting for a hybrid cloud model means maintaining existing systems and maximizing continuity, while taking advantage of powerful new applications, world-class security and virtually unlimited extensibility

 One size doesn’t fit all